Office of Data, Analysis, Research and Evaluation (ODARE)

 Child Welfare Data for Secondary Analysis

-The National Archive on Child Abuse and Neglect (NDACAN) makes the datasets available to researchers at the record level, for secondary analysis.
+The National Archive on Child Abuse and Neglect (NDACAN) Visit disclaimer page makes the datasets available to researchers at the record level, for secondary analysis.
 Please contact them if you’d like to obtain a dataset for your own research or if you have questions about the data.